gilbox/react-track/README.md

 ## Contributing

-I am adding this info with a hazy memory so if you are a contributor and find any of it is incorrect, please update this README file.

 ### Publishing to NPM

 - First make sure to bump the version number in `package.json` in accordance with semantic versioning practices.
 If you think a major version bump is warranted, go for it!